 - Play the role of Editor in Chief of your news organisation - you have the power to make any final decisions and reward your journalists.
 You might like to use our NewsWise certificates, signed by Editor-in Chief of The Guardian newspaper!

 - Decide on a name for your news publication and a target audience (i.e. the school community)

 - Create press passes to wear at all times in the newsroom, identifying pupils' individual roles

 - Allow time to discuss the chosen stories, to ask questions and to problem-solve.
 You could hold a daily news conference for teams to update the newsroom on their progress

 - Create a NewsWise working wall where teams can display their research and draft reports with the rest of the newsroom and their Chief Editor for feedback.
 You might like to also include: the NewsWise values poster; the NewsWise Navigator; favourite news articles or photos of them as journalists in action

-For more NewsWise resources including a full unit of work, visit our main NewsWise page here.
+For full details of the NewsWise programme, plus resources including a full unit of work, visit our NewsWise page.